7 best AI voice agent platforms in 2026 (compared)

 The better alternative to AI voice companies for support automation: eesel AI

 This is why it's worth considering a different approach, especially for support teams.
 A tool like eesel AI focuses on automating support where most of it actually happens: in text-based channels like your helpdesk and Slack.
+I spend my days in those channels, and the honest truth is that most of what customers need never had to be a phone call in the first place.

 Here’s why it’s often a smarter approach:

 Go live in minutes, not months While many AI voice companies require lengthy sales calls and custom setups, you can get eesel AI working with your Zendesk or Slack in under 5 minutes.
-It’s genuinely self-serve, so you can try it out without any commitment.
+It’s truly self-serve, so you can try it out without any commitment.

 Work with your tools, not against them Instead of forcing you to build new workflows, eesel AI connects easily with your existing helpdesk and knowledge sources like Confluence or Google Docs.
 There's no need to rip out and replace everything you're already using.

 Test with confidence Instead of just crossing your fingers and hoping your voice agent works, eesel AI lets you run a simulation on thousands of your past tickets.
-This means you can see exactly how it will perform and calculate your potential ROI before a single customer ever interacts with it.
+This means you can see exactly how it will perform and calculate your potential ROI and resolution rate before a single customer ever interacts with it.

 Frequently asked questions